luan13242/AnalyzeSocialNetwork/README.md

 *	An element named “local_info” has seven attributes describing each vertex (person) on the graph.
 It is the smallest dataset out of the 100 university data.

 The .mat file is first read into R (a free framework for statistical analysis), and then exported as a matrix text file so that the Java file loader can read.
-See PARSE_SOCIAL_NETWORK_DATA_4_JAVA.R in R_scripts folder within src folder.
+See **PARSE_SOCIAL_NETWORK_DATA_4_JAVA.R** in src/R_scripts folder for details.

 Then, I used the getSCCs (strongly connected components) mthod from CapGraph class to make sure all vertices are connected.
 Amherst data is one connected graph.
 Caltech data has four connected graphs.